Operations handover on day one. At Day 90, the entire structure flips — lease, guaranty, deposit, arrears plan. Both sides locked in.

 Illuminated awning.
 A line at the door.
 The Q18 pulling in.
 The block finally working as one destination instead of two with a dead spot between them.

 Thousands of commuters wait a few feet from this door every weekday.
 Today they don't even know it's a dispensary.
-In 30 days, they're walking out with a bag and catching the Q18.
+Post-relaunch, they're walking out with a bag and catching the Q18.

 Cash only.
 No exterior sign.
 No marketing.
 Anyone who finds the place finds it despite the room, not because of it.
 Quiet shelves, dim corners, the feeling that nobody's home — even when someone's behind the counter.